 In 2009, the National Head Start Association held its 36th Annual National Training Conference in Orlando.
 In line with the theme, “Beyond the Boundaries: New Approaches and New Strategies,” the conference highlighted various ways to improve the quality of early childhood education for the families they serve.
 One of the suggested ideas was to get fathers more involved.

-Randy Turner, of the National Responsible Fatherhood Clearinghouse, is leading the discussion about how to get fathers more involved at Head Start facilities.
-He’s encouraging coordinators to change the culture of their programs so that fathers feel more welcome.
-They can do that by, first, simply inviting fathers to play a more active role in their children’s early education, and second, by making the site more father-friendly.
+Randy Turner helped to lead the discussion about how to get fathers more involved at Head Start facilities.
+He encouraged coordinators to change the culture of their programs so that fathers feel more welcome.
+He recommended that they do that by, first, simply inviting fathers to play a more active role in their children’s early education, and second, by making the site more father-friendly.